 - Drinking plenty of water to where your urine should be pale yellow in color.

 - Engaging in regular physical activity, such as walking, riding a bicycle, or dancing.
-These physical activity elements can mimic the natural movement of the stool and help stool move more quickly.
+These physical activity elements can mimic the natural movement of stool and help stool move more quickly.

 - increased progesterone levels and reduced hormones called motilin that slow intestinal movement